Vansio3/writing-assistant-extension/README.md

-# Gemini Writing Assistant (Chrome Extension)
+# Gemini Writing Assistant README

+## Overview

-This Chrome extension provides a powerful writing assistant powered by the Gemini API.
-It allows you to rewrite and improve text directly within your browser, using either a keyboard shortcut or a context menu option.
+The Gemini Writing Assistant is a Chrome extension that enhances your writing process.
+It allows you to leverage the power of Google's Gemini model to rewrite, translate, and improve your text directly within your browser.
+Additionally, it features a dictation mode for hands-free text input and processing.

 ## Features

-*   **Rewrite Text On-the-Go**: Improve your writing in any text field or editable area on a webpage.
-*   **Two Ways to Activate**:
-    *   **Keyboard Shortcut**: Press `Alt+R` to process the selected text or the entire content of a text field.
+*   **Process with Gemini:** Rewrite selected text or the entire content of a text field using the Gemini language model.
+*   **Dictation:** Use your voice to dictate text directly into input fields.
+*   **On-Focus Mic Icon:** A convenient microphone icon appears next to any focused text field, allowing for quick one-click activation of dictation.
+*   **Customizable Output:** Tailor the generated text to your needs by selecting the desired language, style (e.g., professional, casual), and length (e.g., shorter, longer).
+*   **Transcription-Only Mode:** Disable AI processing to use the dictation feature for simple voice-to-text transcription.
-    *   **Context Menu**: Right-click on selected text and choose "Process with Gemini" to rewrite it.
+*   **Context Menu Integration:** Right-click on selected text to quickly process it with Gemini.
-*   **User-Friendly API Key Setup**: Securely save your API key directly in the extension's popup.
-*   **Smart Selection**: If you haven't selected any text in an editable field, the extension will automatically process the entire content.
-*   **API Usage Tracking**: The extension's popup keeps track of your daily and total API calls.
-*   **Preserves Your Original Text**: The popup also displays the last original text you processed, so you can easily copy it if needed.
-*   **Dark-Themed Popup**: A sleek and modern user interface for a comfortable experience.
+*   **Keyboard Shortcuts:**
+    *   `Alt+R`: Process the selected text or the text in the current input field.
+    *   `Alt+L`: Start or stop dictation.

+## Getting Started

-## Installation
+### Installation

-1.  **Download the ZIP file**: Click on the "Code" button and then "Download ZIP".
-2.  **Unzip the file**: Extract the contents of the ZIP file to a permanent folder on your computer.
-3.  **Enable Developer Mode in Chrome**:
+1. Clone this repository or download the source code as a ZIP file.
-    *   Open Google Chrome and navigate to `chrome://extensions`.
+2. Open Google Chrome and navigate to `chrome://extensions`.
-    *   At the top right, toggle on "Developer mode".
-4.  **Load the extension**:
+3. Enable "Developer mode" in the top right corner.
-    *   Click on the "Load unpacked" button.
+4. Click on "Load unpacked" and select the directory where you saved the extension's files.

+### API Key Setup

+1. Obtain a Gemini API key from Google AI Studio.
+2. Click on the Gemini Writing Assistant extension icon in your Chrome toolbar.
+3. Paste your API key into the designated field and click "Save Key."

+## Usage

+### Text Processing

+1.  **Using the Keyboard Shortcut:**
+    *   Select the text you want to process.
+    *   Press `Alt+R`.
+    *   The selected text will be replaced with the output from the Gemini model based on your configured settings.
+    *   If no text is selected, the entire content of the currently focused text area or input field will be processed.
+2.  **Using the Context Menu:**
-    *   Select the folder where you extracted the extension files.
+    *   Select the text you want to process.
+    *   Right-click on the selection.
+    *   Choose "Process with Gemini" from the context menu.

+### Dictation

+You can start dictation in multiple ways:

+1.  **Using the Keyboard Shortcut:**
+    *   Click on a text field or text area where you want to input text.
+    *   Press `Alt+L` to start dictation.
+You will hear a sound indicating that recording has begun.
+    *   Press `Alt+L` again to stop dictation.
+A sound will indicate the end of the recording, and the dictated text will be processed by Gemini and inserted into the text field.
+2.  **Using the On-Focus Microphone Icon:**
+    *   When you click into any editable text field, a small microphone icon will appear next to it.
+    *   Click this icon to start dictation.
+    *   While recording, a red, pulsing microphone icon will be displayed.
+Click this red icon to stop the dictation.

 ## Configuration

-To use the extension, you need to add your Gemini API key.

-1.  **Get your Gemini API Key**: If you don't have one, you can get it from [Google AI Studio](https://aistudio.google.com/app/apikey).
-2.  **Add the key in the Extension Popup**:
-    *   Click on the Gemini Writing Assistant icon in your Chrome toolbar to open the popup.
-    *   Paste your API key into the input field.
-    *   Click "Save Key".
-3.  **Start Using**: Once the key is saved, you are ready to use the extension.

-## How to Use

-*   **Using the Keyboard Shortcut**:
-    1. Select the text you want to rewrite in any editable text field.
-    2. Press `Alt+R`.
-    3. The selected text will be replaced with the improved version from Gemini.

-*   **Using the Context Menu**:
-    1. Highlight the text you want to process.
-    2. Right-click on the selected text.
-    3. Choose "Process with Gemini" from the context menu.
-    4. The rewritten text will be inserted.

-## Project Files

-*   `manifest.json`: Defines the extension's properties and permissions.
-*   `background.js`: Handles API calls, context menu creation, and keyboard shortcuts.
-*   `content.js`: Injected into the active tab to interact with webpage content.
-*   `popup.html`: The HTML structure for the extension's popup.
-*   `popup.js`: Powers the popup, including API key management and usage stats.
-*   `popup.css`: The CSS for styling the popup with a dark theme.
+You can customize the extension's behavior through the popup menu:

-*   `prompt.js`: Constructs the prompt sent to the Gemini API.
+*   **Language:** Choose the output language for the processed text.
-*   `config.js`: Configuration file for the Gemini model.
+*   **Style:** Select the desired writing style for the generated content.
-*   `icon.png`: The extension's icon.
+*   **Length:** Specify whether the output should be shorter, longer, or a default length.
+*   **AI Processing:** Enable or disable Gemini processing for dictation.
+When disabled, the extension will only perform transcription.
+*   **Sounds:** Enable or disable the start and end sounds for dictation.